RaviTambade/TAP/notes/india_abroad_learning.md

 <a href="https://ravitambade.wordpress.com/2023/02/">4'cs for Employablility</a>

-Keep learning , unlearning and relearning.
+learn, unlearn and relearn.

 Tap your potential.

 Transflower
-Mentor as a Service
+, Mentor as a Service.
-Sharing is caring.